Fitness and Performance

 If you’re a keen footie fan or player you’ll probably be aware of the presence of a physiotherapist on the pitch side-lines.
 Their role extends far beyond match day, though.
 Physiotherapists are called upon throughout the months of training, the match itself and recovery.
-In today’s blog Sarah Halton, physio with Capital Physio, looks at the role of physiotherapy in football injury prevention and treatment.
+In today’s blog we look at the role of physiotherapy in football injury prevention and treatment.

 Long before kick-off, physiotherapists play an integral part in a football team’s health and training plan.
 They will monitor the players’ general well-being including: hydration and sleep levels; resting heart rates and joint/muscular health.
 Prior to warm-up on the day, they may also provide joint mobilisation, massage and stretching.
 If necessary, physios will also apply taping or strapping to individual players.
 Another of their roles is to complete a fitness test with players returning from injury – to confirm their readiness to play.